cysouw/diathesis/text/c01_introduction.md

 Methodologically, I see the approach in this book as an attempt to unify grammatical research with lexicographic research, two aspects of linguistics that are often considered to be separate inquiries.
 In contrast to such a separation, I would like to propose a view of linguistics that might be called ~~grammar of the lexicon~~ [cf. @levin1993: 2-4, but one might just as well include all of construction grammar here].
 In this approach, each grammatical phenomenon should always be linked to individual occurrences, either types (lexicon) or tokens (corpus).
 It is my experience from compiling the current compendium of diatheses that identifying and characterising a specific structure is really just 'step one' of grammatical research.
 Only by trying to find more examples, with different lexemes and in different contexts, it becomes clear how prominent and varying a grammatical structure really is.

-As as rule-of-thumb, I propose the ~~10-examples-in-15-minutes-rule~~ as step two of grammatical research.
-If you think that a particular construction is widespread, or maybe typical for a specific class of words (e.g. typical for 'intransitives'), then take 15 minutes to search for examples, either in your own intuitions or in one of the many online databases or corpora.
+As as rule-of-thumb, I propose the ~~10-(examples)-in-10-(minutes)-rule~~ as 'step two' of grammatical research.
+If you think that a particular construction is widespread, or maybe typical for a specific class of words (e.g. typical for 'intransitives'), then take 10 minutes to search for examples, either in your own intuitions or in one of the many online databases or corpora.
 Resources like the *Digitales Wörterbuch der deutschen Sprache* ([DWDS](https://www.dwds.de)), the various online offerings of the *Institut für Deutsche Sprache* ([IDS](https://www1.ids-mannheim.de/onlineangebote)), or just a Google 'exact search' are really just a click away and completely rejuvenate linguistic research.
-If you are not able to list 10 examples in 15 minutes, then go back to the drawing board and reconsider your intuitions.
+If you are not able to list 10 examples in 10 minutes, then go back to the drawing board and reconsider your intuitions.

-Such a quick-and-dirty 15-minute survey of course still only represents a preliminary step.
+Such a quick-and-dirty 10-minute survey of course still only represents a preliminary step.
 It is this level of detail that I have aimed for in this book.
 Each sub-subsection about an individual diathesis lists lexemes that can be used in this diathesis, and includes examples of the diathesis, either from my own intuitions or from any of the above mentioned databases.
 I plan to fine-tune these lists in future revisions of this book, but the real research is only yet to come.
 Next steps would be the in-depth investigation of individual diathesis by sampling examples in corpora and formulating predictive parameters to explain their usage.
 For example, De Vaere *et al.* [-@devaere2018] investigate the dative antipassive (see [@sec:prepositions-dative-antipassive-accusative]) for just a single lexeme *geben*.
-As there are hundreds of diatheses and hundreds of verbs listed in this book, this shows that there are tens of thousands of research projects just waiting to be tackled.
+As there are hundreds of diatheses and hundreds of verbs listed in this book, this shows that there are tens of thousands of similar such research projects just waiting to be tackled.

 # The structure of a diathesis {#sec:structure}